-What is a “certified” cable?
+What is a “certified” structured cabling installation?
 This term is used by vendors or testers and means that tracking is subject to the NSI / TIA sub-directives and must apply to any network that operates on the CAT 5e / 6 / 6A connection.
-General Discussion Hotel.
-As described in Part 1 of our installation series, ANSI (American National Standards Institute) and TIA (Telecommunications Industry Association) have merged, and the latest general structured cabling certification – ANSI / TIA-568-D – includes several measures that enable planning and Installation of a structured cabling system for commercial buildings.
+As described in Part 1 of the installation series, ANSI (American National Standards Institute) and TIA (Telecommunications Industry Association) have merged, and the latest general structured cabling certification – ANSI / TIA-568-D – includes several measures that enable the planning and Installation of a structured cabling system for commercial buildings.

 A test parameter used is called “wire mapping.”
-This means that each wire is connected correctly and both ends have to be situated finalized with pins for the pins, i.e., that pin 1 on the patch panel is connected to pin one at the output, pin 2, goes to pin 2, etc. The connection overview also checks continuity, Short circuits, crossed pairs, inverted pairs and separated pairs.
+This means that each wire is connected correctly, and both ends have to be situated finalized with pins for the pins, i.e., that pin one on the patch panel is connected to pin one at the output, pin two goes to pin 2, etc. The connection overview also checks continuity, Short circuits, crossed pairs, inverted pairs, and separated pairs.
 Each pair must be associated with the corresponding pins in the plugs and sockets, with useful contacts at the ends.

-Because the 568 power line should be less than 90 meters (296 feet) in the link or 100 meters per channel (328 feet), the length must be crisscross.
-This is expertly using “Reflectometer Time”, which is ideal for “cable” radar.
-Cable tester’s certifications include the TDR for the instrument.
+In structured cabling installation, the 568 power line should be less than 90 meters (296 feet) in the link or 100 meters per channel (328 feet); the length must be crisscrossed.
+This is expertly using “Reflectometer Time,” which is ideal for “cable” radar.
+The cable tester’s certifications include the TDR for the instrument.
 If you are short or open, TDR will also tell you where the problem is, making it a great troubleshooting tool.

-Length measured by a voltage meter using Velocity of velocity (Vp) Passed through a transmission device that is slow as a percentage of the speed of light (186,000 miles/second).
+Length is measured by a voltage meter using Velocity of velocity (Vp) Passed through a slow transmission device as a percentage of the speed of light (186,000 miles/second).

 Better crosstalk attenuation (NEXT, FEXT, and ELFEXT) and return loss are determined by higher power limits (in decibels) as lower signal voltages are injected or reflected.
 Better damping performance (described below) is determined by a smaller power range (in decibels) as the weak signal voltage is lost or weakened.